İZBAN: Future developments

 In 2022, the Izmir Metropolitan Municipality announced that work on two infill stations would begin in 2023.
-The stations will be called Gürçeşme, located between Şirinyer and Kemer, and Katip Çelebi University, located between Egekent and Ulukent.
+The stations will be called Gürçeşme (originally Lale Mahallesi), located between Şirinyer and Kemer, and Katip Çelebi University, located between Egekent and Ulukent.

 Aliağa-Bergama

 İZBAN plans to extend the line 55 km north from Aliağa to Bergama.
 The goal of this project is to link the ancient cities of Pergamon and Ephesus with İzmir by rail.

 Suspended

 Menemen-Manisa

 An extension to Manisa was planned and construction was expected to begin towards the end of 2011.
 This would mean the upgrading of several stations (Emiralem, Ayvacık, Muradiye, Horozköy) and a major upgrade of the Manisa Railway Station, as well as adding a few new stations to serve all villages near the line (Yahşelli, Göktepe).
 Together with this, the existing single track line, would be made double track and electrified with 25 kV AC overhead wire.